 - Do you enjoy working independently?

 Generation X includes anyone born from the early 1960s to the early 1980s.
-Those in this age group are at most middle-aged and are still considered young compared to Baby Boomers.
+Those in this age group are still considered young compared to Baby Boomers.
 People in Generation X are not new to corporations and will have a predefined view of how the corporate environment operates.

 New, but experienced, employees require an onboarding process to ensure their development and success.
 Onboarding for this group might include mentorships or having access to peers within their reach to answer questions and provide encouragement.
 Ineffective training and leadership has the potential to drive out these employees.
 Frequent performance reviews should be provided throughout their first year.